soarwing52/RealsensePython/README-read.md

-# Project Title
+# PyRealsense for d435

-One Paragraph of project description goes here
+in this project will have record bag and measure picture from bag

 ## Getting Started